Afterpulsing model based on the quasi-continuous distribution of deep levels in single-photon avalanche diodes: Data fitting to a model

 where $C$ and $u_0=C/kT$ are constants.

 Substituting Eq.(\ref{hypothesis}) into Eq.(\ref{cont}) and integrating we easily obtain

 where the parameters are $\gamma_0=\left(\gamma(\epsilon_{min})+\gamma(\epsilon_{max})\right)/2$ and $\Delta=\left(\gamma(\epsilon_{min})-\gamma(\epsilon_{max})\right)/2$.
-The first term in the r.h.s. of Eq.(\ref{sinhc}) represents an exponential multiplied by a function, which in analogy with the sinc function ${\rm sinc}(x)=\frac{\sin(x)}{x}$ is sometimes called ``hyperbolic sinc'' function ${\rm sinhc}(x)=\frac{\sinh(x)}x$.
+The first term in the r.h.s. of Eq.(\ref{sinhc}) represents an exponential multiplied by a function, which in analogy with the sinc function ${\rm sinc}(x)=\frac{\sin(x)}{x}$ is sometimes called `hyperbolic sinc' function ${\rm sinhc}(x)=\frac{\sinh(x)}x$.

-The results of fitting the experimental data to the distribution Eq.(\ref{sinhc}) for 10 recorded samples are summarized in Table II.
+The results of fitting the experimental data to the distribution Eq.(\ref{sinhc}) for 10 recorded samples are summarized in Table \ref{T2}.
 The limiting times are defined as $\tau_{min}=\tau(\epsilon_{min})$ and $\tau_{max}=\tau(\epsilon_{max})$.
 We see that the estimation procedure is reproducible, the relative fluctuation is 2.2\% for $\tau_{min}$ and 9.5\% for $\tau_{max}$.

-Table II shows that the ``hyperbolic sinc'' distribution with only 2 parameters for afterpulsing gives a better goodness of fit than three exponentials in Eq.(\ref{theory}) having 5 independent parameters.
-This excellent fitting result is shown in Fig.3, where it is compared to another simple afterpulsing model: the power law $p(t)=D/(t+t_d)^{\alpha}$ (where $D$ and $\alpha$ are positive parameters and $t_d$ is the dead time, 55 ns in our case) suggested recently for the description of afterpulse distribution in InGaAs/InP SPADs \cite{Itzler12}.
-For the power law the values of the statistics are $\chi^2/\chi^2_{crit}=11.5$ and $1-R^2=0.006$, which is much worse than that for the ``hyperbolic sinc'' distribution.
-It is seen in Fig. 3 that the power law, being very close to the data for short relaxation times, fails to explain the behavior for long relaxation times.
+Table \ref{T2} shows that the `hyperbolic sinc' distribution with only 2 parameters for afterpulsing gives a better goodness of fit than three exponentials in Eq.(\ref{theory}) having 5 independent parameters.
+This excellent fitting result is shown in Fig.\ref{Fig3}, where it is compared to another simple afterpulsing model: the power law, suggested recently for the description of afterpulse distribution in InGaAs/InP SPADs \cite{Itzler12}

+where $D$ and $\alpha$ are positive parameters and $t_d$ is the dead time, 55 ns in our case.
+We have supplemented the power law of Ref.~\cite{Itzler12} by the dark count rate $v$, important for the description of long waiting times.
+For the power law the values of the statistics are $\chi^2/\chi^2_{crit}=11.5$ and $1-R^2=0.006$, which is much worse than that for the `hyperbolic sinc' distribution.
+It is seen in Fig. \ref{Fig3} that the power law, being very close to the data for short relaxation times, fails to explain the behavior for long relaxation times.
 Another drawback of the power law is very low (at the level of machine zero) value for the dark count rate $v$, when it is estimated together with the afterpulse distribution.
 The wide practice is to estimate the dark count rate separately and subtract it from the data.
-We prefer not to do so, since the application of $\chi^2$ statistics in this case is not substantiated.
+We prefer not to do so, since the application of $\chi^2$ statistics in this case is not justified.